 Computer Systems Analyst

 Computer systems analysts examine the computer systems of an organization to provide suggestions for improving operations.
-While the recommendations often revolve around improving performance or reducing costs, protecting information systems is also paramount.
-The online MBA in cybersecurity can be helpful as it provides the background training to make cybersecurity recommendations that also keep the organization’s business interests in mind.
+While the recommendations often revolve around improving performance or reducing costs, protecting information systems from security breaches and cyberattacks is also of great importance.
+The online MBA in cybersecurity can be helpful as it provides the holders with the training needed to make cybersecurity recommendations that also keep the organization’s fundamental business interests in mind.

 Source: Bureau of Labor Statistics, 2019